This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Phytophthora infestans fungi cause potato blight.
 The fungi produce spores that travel in water droplets and rain.
 It mainly affects potatoes when the weather is wet or humid.

 The leaves will become crinkled and brown.
 It will also show signs of yellowing and wilting on the undersides of the leaves.
 The plant will stop growing and produce fewer tubers.
-You may notice some rotting potatoes in your garden or a pile of potatoes in your storage area.
+You may notice some rotting potatoes in your garden or a pile in your storage area.

 What You Should Know About Potato Blight

 When a plant disease like potato blight takes over, it can be hard to find the correct treatment.
-However, you can reduce the risk of this disease occurring in your plants in many different ways.
+However, you can reduce the risk of this disease in your plants in many ways.

 You can treat potato blight with the appropriate treatments.
 Some of these treatments include: